A belated happy birthday to Jean-Pierre Ducasse, who was born on July 16, 1944, and died on February 19, 1969.

 Sadly, Ducasse died of carbon monoxide poisoning, along with fellow cyclist Michel Bon, while training in the south of France during the early part of the 1969 season.

-Ducasse was laid to rest in Villeneuve-Loubet, France at the young age of 24, ending a promising career as a pro rider, which lasted only two years.
+Ducasse was laid to rest in Villeneuve-Loubet, France at the young age of 24, ending a promising career as a pro rider that lasted only two years.

 Reposer en paix Jean-Pierre!